ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 1. Select your project in the **Projects** page.

-2. Click **Create Toolchain**.
+2. Click **Deploy to Cloud**.

 3. Select a deployment method.
-You can choose to either:
+You may choose to either:

-	1. Deploy using Cloud Foundry, where you don't need to manage the underlying infrastructure.

-	2. Deploy to a Kubernetes Cluster.
+	* Deploy to a Kubernetes Cluster.
 Provision a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
-You may create a cluster or deploy to an existing cluster.
+You can create a cluster or deploy to an existing cluster.

+	* Deploy using Cloud Foundry, where you don’t need to manage the underlying infrastructure.

-## Generate your project code
+## Step 3: Generate your project code
 {: #generate-code}

-If you created a toolchain in the previous step, a Git repository was created for your project.
+If you created a toolchain in the previous step, a Git repository was created for your project, and you can find the code there.
 Follow these steps to access your repo:

 1. Select your project in the **Projects** page.